 If you decide a physician mortgage loan isn’t the best choice for you, there are other loan options.

-An FHA loan is a government-backed mortgage that helps people with lower credit scores or limited savings get access to home financing.
+- Federal Housing Administration (FHA) loan: An FHA loan is a government-backed mortgage that helps people with lower credit scores or limited savings get access to home financing.

-Lastly, if you’re a military veteran or a current member of the military, you may qualify for a VA loan.
+- Department of Veterans Affairs (VA) loan: If you’re a military veteran or a current member of the military, you may qualify for a VA loan.
 This type of loan gives veterans and military families access to mortgages with no down payments.

-Doctor up Home Buying With a Physician Mortgage Loan
+Doctor Up Home Buying With A Physician Mortgage Loan

 If you’re a recent med school grad with student loan debt, a physician mortgage loan is one of the best home financing options on the market.

 In some cases, it may be the only way for new doctors to become homeowners right now.
 Just remember to weigh all of your options to see if a physician mortgage loan makes sense for you.

 Need Mortgage Help?